 - Cons: Bulky Fit, Not Waterproof

 If you need a warm jacket it’s not possible to do better in terms of weight vs warmth than Feathered Friends EOS Down Jacket.
 This down jacket features 2.8 ounces of 900-fill down with a down hood and an insulated draft tube behind the zipper.
-The last feature means that frigid air has no chance of making it through this beast of a vest.

 While it may not be best for climates with a light chill, it is perfect for cold weather.
 These are our favorite down hiking jackets on the market and we both have one.
 Our only gripe with the jacket is the slightly bulky fit.
-If you demand the best down jackets than look no further.

 When it comes down to packability it comes with a nylon stuff sack that is about the size of a large water bottle.
 The stuff sacks is great for packing attaching the bag to the outside of a hiking backpack, harness, or just slipping it in your luggage.